PaulJohnson1/wiux/README.md

-hi you made it to the backend of [wiux](https://wiux-frontend.pauljohnson11.repl.co/) somehow
+Hi you made it to the backend of [wiux](https://wiux-frontend.pauljohnson11.repl.co/) somehow